ujjwalkarn/xda/README.md

 Usage
 -----
-For all examples below, the [popular iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) has been used.
+For examples below, the [popular iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) has been used.
 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
+The [warpbreaks dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/warpbreaks.html) has been used as well.

 ```s
 library(xda)